FatimaaAlzahraa/Cake-Price-Prediction/README.md

 ◆ Amount: The amount of similar cakes sold in the same order (Price and all other parameters are for one cake, not the whole order).

 ◆ Gender: The gender of person ordering the cake(s).

+STEPS:
+◆ first i read data set

+◆ show the columns information (columns names and data types )

+◆ see if there's null values in rows

+◆  Used pandas to examine the histograms of the dataset columns (numerical)

+◆  used One-hot encoding to Manipulating category features to convert to numerical columns ( beacuse can't use categories columns in machine models ) then after encoding features selection by remove category columns

+◆ then i split datd features and label and split test and train

+◆ used regression models (linear regression and randomforest Regressions )

+◆ show accurcy train , accurcy Model Evaluation ( score between y_actual and y_pred) used mean_squared_error and r2_score

+◆ in linear regressions show Coefficients and Intercept and used StandardScaler to improve the performance and convergence of various machine learning algorithms